mfazza/anagramma/README.md

 Using benchmark-bigo.
 There was suggestion to test the application's performance, but that turned out to take more time than I had, so I ended up not testing the performance.
 I really wish I could have used it.

-## What I would do differently in a production environment
+## What I would do differently in a professional environment

 * One of the tests expects the wrong output.
 It works sometimes and sometimes it doesn't.
 The reason why: Ruby is synchronous, and if the server/db stalls a little bit, there's a chance one of the assertion will be made before the last word is inserted.
 Here I can modify the test myself.
 Professionally, I would reach out to whoever wrote the test to make sure I didn't miss anything in the assertion.